dipanjanS/ml_model_deployment_example/README.md

 # ml_model_deployment_example
-A simple example to showcase machine learning model deployment with an API
+A simple example to showcase machine learning model deployment with an API using Python